 Tuberous sclerosis is a congenital condition in which abnormal growths arise throughout the body.
-Surgical treatments may include brain tumor surgery, shunt placement and/or epilepsy surgery.
+Surgical treatments may include brain tumor surgery, laser ablation, shunt placement and/or epilepsy surgery.
 Nonsurgical approaches—chemotherapy and/or anticonvulsant medication—may also be effective, either as alternatives to surgery or in combination with surgery.

 At this time, no cures exist for tuberous sclerosis.
 However, available treatments may relieve many symptoms of the disorder and restore a sense of normalcy to a patient’s life.